 While it is commendable that the legislation creates an entitlement to PEP and sets out clear duties for medical practitioners and police officials to ensure rape survivors can access the medication, the policy framework for the implementation of PEP services is inconsistent and patchy, leaving healthcare workers and police officials to make individual decisions rather than following clear, consistent guidelines.

 To make the right to PEP a reality, government departments responsible for PEP-related services are required to issue instructions and directives to their agencies to guide implementation.
+In response the police commissioner and director general of the health department published guidelines to be followed by police officials investigating sexual offence cases and by healthcare practitioners dealing with such cases.

 The accuracy and completeness of these policy guidelines is critical because they act as the ‘terms of reference” for police officials and healthcare professionals working with rape survivors.
 It is of great concern, therefore, that these guidelines are not fully consistent with the Act.